laas865/Glucose_prediction_test/README.md

 DecisionTreeClassifier

 •CONCLUSION:

--**Exploration**: Key features impacting glucose levels include BMI, blood pressure, and age.
+✓**Exploration**: Key features impacting glucose levels include BMI, blood pressure, and age.

--**Modeling**: Several models were trained and tested.
+✓**Modeling**: Several models were trained and tested.
 Random Forest performed the best.

--**Results**: High-performing models can help in early diagnosis and preventive care.
+✓**Results**: High-performing models can help in early diagnosis and preventive care.

--**Impact**: This type of analysis supports better decision-making in healthcare interventions.
+✓**Impact**: This type of analysis supports better decision-making in healthcare interventions.